MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-whats-new.md

 # What’s new for business in Windows 10 Insider Preview Builds

 ## Introducing the ability to move the Cortana window (Build 18975)
-With the [new conversational Cortana experience](https://blogs.windows.com/windowsexperience/2019/07/26/announcing-windows-10-insider-preview-build-18945/), we understand that you wanna keep the chat going sometimes, and the default position of the window isn’t always where you’d prefer to have it docked if you’re going to have a longer back and forth.
+With the [new conversational Cortana experience](https://blogs.windows.com/windowsexperience/2019/07/26/announcing-windows-10-insider-preview-build-18945/), we understand that you want to keep the chat going sometimes, and the default position of the window isn’t always where you’d prefer to have it docked if you’re going to have a longer back and forth.
 That’s why we’re starting to roll out the option to be able to move the window (by dragging the title bar area), to anywhere you’d like on the screen–just like you can with other windows.
 You can also resize the window if you’d like.
 Currently, this change is rolled out to 50% of Insiders with the new Cortana experience, and we’ll continue the rollout as we validate the quality of the experience.

 ![Cortana experience](images/18975-1.gif "Cortana window moves around the desktop")

 ## Introducing a new PC reset option (Build 18970)
 Reset this PC now provides users a new choice to download Windows or use local reinstall.
 Previously, Reset this PC was only able to do a local reinstall and would build a new Windows installation from existing Windows files.
 When this feature was introduced in Windows 10 version 1507, it provided the advantage of enabling Windows to be recoverable without requiring extra disk space to store a compressed, backup copy of Windows in a hidden partition.
 We’ve heard feedback that some of you would prefer to use your high-speed internet connection to speed up this process by just downloading Windows.

 Important note: This is a recovery operation and will remove apps you have installed.
 Additionally, if the “Remove everything” option is selected, user data will also be deleted.
-For more information on Reset this PC and other recovery options visit aka.ms/win10recoveryoptions.
+For more information on Reset this PC and other recovery options, visit aka.ms/win10recoveryoptions.

 The cloud download option will reinstall the same build, version, and edition, that is currently installed on your device.
 This new cloud download option is available to all Windows 10 devices and is different from the “Recover from the cloud” feature available on some earlier Windows 10 devices.

 ![recovery improvements](images/18970-2.gif "Introducing a new Reset this PC option–Cloud Download")

-## Introducing a new tablet experience for 2-in-1 convertible PCs!
+## New tablet experience for 2-in-1 convertible PCs!
 (Build 18970)

-We are beginning to roll out a new tablet experience for 2-in-1 convertible PCs as a Beta to Windows Insiders.
+Windows Insiders can now take part in the new Beta tablet experience for 2-in-1 convertible PCs.

 ![tablet experience](images/18970-1.png "a new tablet experience for 2-in-1 convertible PCs")

 This new experience allows users entering tablet posture to stay in the familiar desktop experience without interruption, plus a few key touch improvements:
 * Increased spacing between Taskbar icons.
 * Search box on taskbar collapsed into an icon.
-* File Explorer switches to touch optimized layout.
+* File Explorer switches to touch-optimized layout.
 * Touch keyboard auto invokes when you tap text fields.

 As part of this, we’ve also made a few small changes to the tablet section in Settings.
 This experience is currently available for a portion of Insiders as we evaluate the quality.
 Here are the steps once it becomes available on your PC:
-1. Use your convertible PC as a laptop as you normally would–opening apps and interacting with them.
+1. Use your convertible PC as a laptop as you usually would–opening apps and interacting with them.
-2. When you’re ready to pick it up and go or simply lean back on the couch, you can fold back the keyboard or remove it altogether, and it should switch to this new mode shown above.
+2. When you’re ready to pick it up and go or lean back on the couch, you can fold back the keyboard or remove it altogether, and it should switch to this new model shown above.
 3. Now use your device as a tablet with touch.

 We’d love to hear your feedback about the new experience–share your thoughts here.

 ## Control over restarting apps at sign-in (Build 18965)
-As some of you already know, apps have the ability to register for restart, which helps in a few situations, including enabling you to get back to what you were doing if you need to restart your PC.
+Applications can register for restart, which helps in a few situations, including enabling you to get back to what you were doing if you need to restart your PC.
 Previously this option was tied to the “Use my sign-in info to automatically finish setting up my device” option under Sign-in options in accounts settings.
 We’ve heard feedback that some of you would prefer more explicit control over when Windows automatically restarts apps that were open when you restart your PC, and with 20H1 we’re bringing that option to you.

-Windows now puts you in control with a new app restart setting.
+Windows now put you in control with a new app restart setting.
 When turned on, Windows automatically saves your restartable apps when signing out, restarting, or shutting down Windows, and restarts them next time you sign in.
 This setting is off by default and you can change it any time in Settings > Accounts > Sign-in options, and can find it by searching for “restart apps” in Start or the search box.

 ![Sign-in options](images/18965-1.png "Control over restarting apps at sign-in")